- Complete the Common Application.

 The form, with mid-year grades, should be sent from the school directly to Muhlenberg’s Office of Admission.

-- Take the SAT test or the Test of English as a Foreign Language and have the scores sent directly to Muhlenberg.
+- Take the SAT test, the Test of English as a Foreign Language (TOEFL), or the International English Language Testing System (IELTS) and have the scores sent directly to Muhlenberg.